alexqguo/drinking-board-game/README.md

 * Make things a bit prettier
 * add a new game (johto?)
 * small util for adding document fragments
+* probably would make sense to have a util function class
+  * sum numbers
+  * hex to rgb
+  * etc

 ### M2
 * track game state, store in localstorage in case someone closes the screen